ThaiDuongVu/sidekick/README.md

 **sidekick** is a free and open-source game framework under the [MIT license](LICENSE) that will allow developers to create stunning 2D video games, desktop apps and everything in between.
 It uses [glutin](https://github.com/rust-windowing/glutin) for window context management and Vulkan as the rendering backend (the Vulkan side is not yet implemented).

-**sidekick** supports Windows, Linux and macOS (although untested properly on macOS).
+**sidekick** supports Windows, Linux and macOS (although untested properly on macOS, sorry I don't have a mac 😓).

-**sidekick** is subject to change as it is actively developed so expect things to break (sorry about that 😅).
+**sidekick** is subject to change as it is actively developed so expect things to break (😅).

-**sidekick** is an education project for learning purposes, feel free to use it in personal and commercial projects, just keep in mind that support is minimal.
+**sidekick** is an educational project for learning purposes, feel free to use it in personal and commercial projects, just keep in mind that support is minimal.

 ---